williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 Suspended users:

-* Can't log in to Okta.
+* Can&#8217;t log in to Okta.
 Their group and app assignments are retained.
 * Can only be unsuspended or deactivated.

 ##### Request Parameters